Queen Mary 2 Review and Specifications

 - Boardwalk Cafe (fast-food bar serving the pool area).

-Transatlantic cruise travel is more formal as dress code.
+Transatlantic cruise travel is more formal as a dress code.
 During the day, passengers definitely tend towards country club casual.
 At night, even when it isn't a formal-designated evening, passengers dress up anyway.
 There are 3 dress codes in the main restaurants after 6 pm each evening.
 Which one applies each night is noted in pre-voyage documentation and daily program in all staterooms.

 - Formal (men - dinner jacket with a black tie or dark business suit; women- evening dress)